Solis Health Plans Announces Partnership with Miami Dolphins and Hard Rock Stadium

 For more information on Solis Health Plans, please visit www.solishealthplans.com.

-Solis Health Plans is 4-star, NCQA Accredited HMO with a Medicare contract and a contract with the Florida Medicaid Program for dually-eligible beneficiaries.
+Solis Health Plans is a 4-star, NCQA Accredited HMO with a Medicare contract and a contract with the Florida Medicaid Program for dually-eligible beneficiaries.
 Enrollment in Solis Health Plans depends on contract renewal.

 About the Miami Dolphins